Pneumonia in children: What you need to know

 What is needed to stop pneumonia?

-That response requires reducing risk factors, protecting children’s immune system and ensuring access to good-quality health care, free at the point of use, with well trained and equipped health workers to all children.
+Swift action and investments are required to ensure that no child dies from pneumonia and other preventable or treatable diseases, this includes: reducing risk factors, protecting children’s immune systems and ensuring all children have access to good-quality health care, free at the point of use, with well trained and equipped health workers.

-It’s also crucial that we tackle the issue of wasting by investing in the prevention and treatment of severe acute malnutrition.
-That will help to accelerate a reduction of child deaths from pneumonia.
+• Investing in the prevention and treatment of severe acute malnutrition, to reduce child deaths from pneumonia.

-Treating pneumonia also requires health workers to be within easy reach of families, and to have the right training, medicines and diagnostic tools.
+• Investing in health workers and infrastructure to put essential health services within easy reach of families.
+Health workers must have the right training, medicines and diagnostic tools.

-At least one child dies from pneumonia every 43 seconds.
-Urgent action is needed now to end these preventable deaths.
-Health workers who are trained and equipped to support both prevention and treatment of pneumonia can change the course of the disease and help keep every child alive.
+Urgent action is needed now to end the preventable deaths caused by pneumonia.
+We can change the course of this disease and help keep every child alive.